 - HTML files are the most accessible and user friendly file type.
 Use the preformatted Common Course Template content pages and modify these to fit your course.

 - Convert Word to HTML (see Word 2016)

-Microsoft office documents training videos
+- Microsoft office training videos provide step-by-step instructions.

 - Convert Word to PDF (See Word 2016)

 Accessible video and audio files can be perceived and understood by all students, regardless of their abilities.

 - Search for captioned, educational quality video on Galileo.
 Browse by type (multimedia), and try the Films on Demand or Avon databases.
 Contact a librarian for additional guidance and assistance with locating accessible videos in your subject area.

 - Zoom in to enlarge the content being presented.

 - Provide narration describing all actions, visuals, and navigation used in video.